anselnettles/doom-nukem/README.md

 # WIP-Doom-Nukem

-My current project, which is still a work in progress.
+This C project is about creating a 3D polygonal game with ray-casting technique, that utilizes no GPU.
+Just like the breakthrough shooter games in the 90s.

-The goal of this project is to create a mix of Doom and Duke Nukem
+As of January 24th 2023, this is a collaboration project with @Dofidog and @UItsi.

 # Controls: